Budget, just saying the word evokes tension doesn’t it…

 As you read above, the process of creating the budget is just the start, the hard part is sticking to it!

 The budget process itself does nothing to control your money, especially if you are the type of person who has had difficulty to date managing your money.
+So just to reinforce the point, a budget does NOTHING to control your money or spending.

 This is why I suggest having a process that actually controls where your money goes.